 Professor Klein was born and raised in Texas.
 After graduating from college and rejecting his initial plans either of being a mathematician or working as a furniture factory representative with his father, he attended law school where—much to his and his family's surprise—he finished in the top ten in his class, serving both on the law review and the board of advocates.

-Professor Klein then began a more than-twenty-year career as a civil litigator, practicing in both the federal and state courts of Texas and California, with focus on business litigation and civil appeals.
+Professor Klein then began a more than 20-year career as a civil litigator, practicing in both the federal and state courts of Texas and California, with focus on business litigation and civil appeals.
 In the course of his career, Professor Klein has litigated and/or arbitrated scores of matters at both the trial and appellate level, for both plaintiffs and defendants.

 Before joining the California Western faculty, he was a partner in the litigation department of the San Diego office of Foley & Lardner LLP, heading the office's appellate practice, as well as serving as the office's pro bono partner and professional responsibility partner.
 From 1994 through 1997, he interrupted his legal practice to be an Assistant Professor at New England School of Law (NESL) in Boston.
 Professor Klein left NESL and returned to private practice as a means to return to his adopted hometown of San Diego.